Star Harbour, Solomon Islands 1900 /1910 – 1966

-R Kokonge, 'The arts', in H Laracy (ed), Ples blong iumi: Solomon Islands, the past four thousand years, Institute of Pacific Studies of the University of the South Pacific, Suva, Fiji, 1989, p 62
+R Kokonge, ‘The arts’ in H Laracy (ed), Ples blong yumi: Solomon Islands, the past four thousand years, Institute of Pacific Studies of the University of te South Pacific, Suva, Fiji.
+1989. p 62.

 Text © National Gallery of Australia, Canberra 2011